polkastarter/polkastarter-crowdloan/README.md

 Parameters:

+1. **paraId**: the id of the registered parachain for which the campaign will be created
-1. **cap**: the total amount to be raised
+2. **cap**: the total amount to be raised
-2. **firstSlot**: First slot in range to bid on
+3. **firstSlot**: First slot in range to bid on
-3. **lastSlot**: Last slot in range to bid on
+4. **lastSlot**: Last slot in range to bid on
-4. **end:**  Block number after which the funding must have succeeded.
+5. **end:**  Block number after which the funding must have succeeded.
 If not successful at this number then everyone may withdraw their funds.
 5. **verifier:** An optional verifier.
 If exists, contributions must be signed by verifier.

 Note that there is a restriction in the code about the values of firstSlot and lastSlot.
 Basically the distance cannot be greater than 3.